Portable solar chargers are a smart buy, and here are several reasons why.

 A solar charger is a back-up device ONLY.
 They are not intended as a major, everyday charging source like your traditional cable plug that connects to an electrical outlet.
 Though highly useful, the charging efficiency of a solar charger is lower than that of traditional electricity (it takes longer to charge a phone).

-Never leave a solar charger in a hot car, especially by the window.
+And never leave a solar charger in a hot car, especially by the window.
 It can cause your battery to fail and damage the device.

 What To Look For When Shopping For A Solar Charger